Narendra-027/Resume-Maker-Website/README.md

 3. Explore templates, customize your resume, and download the final PDF.

 ## Contributing
 I welcome contributions!
-If you have ideas for improvements or would like to report issues, please write me on my email: narendra.1@alumni.iitj.ac.in.
+If you have ideas for improvements or would like to report issues, please write me on my email: narendra.1@alumni.iitj.ac.in or put them in issues tab of this repo.

 ## Acknowledgments
 - Developed by Narendra